Skip to content

 If a Func is provided, it is assumed to be a function returning a value.

-If an int, float, or Sequence is provided, it is assumed to be a literal.
+If an int or float is provided, it is assumed to be a literal.

 Returns: